After having ECMO

 Breathing (respiratory) difficulties

-After having severe respiratory failure, your breathing can take more than 1 year to return to normal.
-You are likely to feel breathless when you exercise (even if walking or doing other light exercise).
+After having severe respiratory failure, your breathing can take more than a year to return to normal.
+You are likely to feel breathless when you exercise (even just walking or doing other light exercise).
 You might also keep coughing.
 These problems should improve with time.

 During ECMO, you had a breathing tube through your mouth or the front of your throat (tracheostomy).
-You might have a hoarse voice or breathing problems because your windpipe (trachea) has become more narrow.
-Hoarseness means that your voice might sound breathy, raspy or strained, or is softer in volume or lower in pitch.
-Your throat might feel scratchy.
+You might have a hoarse voice or breathing problems because your windpipe (trachea) has become narrower.
+Hoarseness means that your voice might sound breathy, raspy or strained, or is quieter, or lower in pitch.
+Your throat might feel scratchy too.

 Problems like hoarseness might get better with time.
 If these problems continue, your GP can refer you to an ear, nose and throat (ENT) surgeon.